ladbsoft/simple-27c1001-dumper/README.md

 - Connect as stated above
 - Execute `python dump.py COMX dump.bin` (being COMX your COM port, like COM2, COM3...)

 Dump should take about 10 minutes.
-The `delay()` between setting the address and reading the data could be much shorter, but slow and steady wins the race.
+The `delay()` between setting the address and reading the data could be much shorter (datasheet states 100ns, and I'm waiting 5 whole ms), but slow and steady wins the race.
 Feel free to tweak it :)